h5p/h5p-wordpress-plugin/readme.txt

 Allow hyphens in HTML tags – Thanks to andyrandom at drupal.org. xAPI – Avoid errors when browser cookies are disabled.
 Fixed unnecessary ajax calls.

+= 1.7.3 =
+Fixed class missing from autoloader.
+Added missing variable from uninstall.
+Added Bosnian translation, big thanks to sabahuddin on GitHub.
+Increase H5P API version to 1.9
+Added support for optional select in semantics.
+Added option for enabling LRS content types.
+Fixed text strings lacking translation support. (editor) Added support for the same common fields from multiple libraries in the same editor.